lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 Description
 ===========

-For DP1 the selection criteria was that a visit image had to have a PSF FWHM < 1.7 arcseconds to be selected as an input image.
+For DP1 a visit image must have a PSF FWHM < 1.7 arcseconds to be selected as an input image.
-Selected exposures are combined using a mean stacking algorithm, weighted by inverse variance.
+A mean stacking algorithm, weighted by inverse variance, combines selected exposures.

 Each individual deep coadd image covers a single patch of the sky: a quadrilateral sub-region of the overall skymap that covers approximately 79 square arcminutes.